Thai royal funeral: Overview

 The main components of a royal funeral do not differ much from regular Thai funerals, which are based on Buddhist beliefs mixed with local animist traditions.
 Hindu symbolism, a long-standing feature of the monarchy, is also featured prominently.
 A bathing ceremony is held shortly after death, followed by the rituals of dressing the body and placing it within the ', a funerary urn used in place of a coffin.
 The kot is then placed on display and daily Buddhist rites—which include chants by Buddhist monks and the playing of ceremonial music every three hours—are held for an extended period, which today has come to signify lying-in-state in the Western sense.
 While these rituals were traditionally private affairs, the royal cremation ceremony has long been a public spectacle; those held for the highest-ranking royalty feature temporary crematoria known as ', which are purpose-built in the royal field next to the palace.
 The body is brought to the cremation field in an elaborate procession featuring great funeral carriages, and days of theatrical performances are held.

 There are many levels of royal funerals, depending on the rank and status of the deceased royal family member.
 Such distinctions are reflected in details such as the type of kot used, and the type and location of the crematorium—merumat are only built for the monarch and highest-ranking royals; the cremation of lower-ranking royals employ simpler structures known as ', the simpler variants of which were tents of white cloth, or may be held in the permanent crematoria of temples (similarly to most commoners today) instead of purpose-built ones in the royal field.
 The supreme patriarch and high-ranking Buddhist monks may also receive royal cremations similar to those of lesser royals.

-While documentation of historic private rites are scarce, as they were passed on by oral tradition, royal cremation ceremonies have been documented since the Ayutthaya period, and have continued into the current Rattanakosin Kingdom.
-They were previously very elaborate and grand, but have been much simplified since the funeral of King Chulalongkorn (Rama V) in 1911.
+Unlike private rites preserved through oral tradition, royal cremation ceremonies have been documented from the Ayutthaya period through the Rattanakosin Kingdom.
+Historically elaborate and grand, these ceremonies have been significantly simplified since the funeral of King Chulalongkorn (Rama V) in 1911.
+A rediscovered scroll provides a visual record of the 1704 funeral procession of King Phetracha (d.
+1703).
+Rendered in traditional two-dimensional black ink, the artwork illustrates the royal urn on a Ratcharot, the Phra Merumat (cremation pyre), mythical creatures, and performers.
+Purchased in 1716 by Augustus II the Strong via Dutch East India Company director Egidius van den Bempden, the scroll was rediscovered 300 years later and remains a vital primary source from the era.

 Following the abolishment of absolute monarchy in 1932, King Prajadhipok (Rama VII) abdicated and died in England, and royal funerals became a rare occurrence, apart from that of King Ananda Mahidol (Rama VIII) in 1950 and Queen Sri Savarindira in 1956.
 The ceremony received somewhat of a revival in the funeral of Queen Rambai Barni (Prajadhipok's widow) in 1985.
 Royal cremations held since include those of Princess Mother Srinagarindra in 1996, Princess Galyani Vadhana in 2008, Princess Bejaratana in 2012, and King Bhumibol Adulyadej (Rama IX) in 2017.